jyao1/openspdm/Doc/Design.md

    This library handles the session key generation and secured messages encryption and decryption.

-   This can be implemented in a confidential environment, if the session keys are considered as secret.
+   This can be implemented in a secure environment, if the session keys are considered as secret.

 5) [SpdmDeviceSecretLib](https://github.com/jyao1/openspdm/blob/master/Include/Library/SpdmDeviceSecretLib.h)

    This library handles the private key singing, PSK HMAC operation and measurement collection.

-   This must be implemented in a confidential environment, because the private key and PSK are secret.
+   This must be implemented in a secure environment, because the private key and PSK are secret.

 6) [SpdmCryptLib](https://github.com/jyao1/openspdm/blob/master/Include/Library/SpdmCryptLib.h)

    This library provides SPDM related crypto function.
 It is based upon [BaseCryptLib](https://github.com/jyao1/openspdm/blob/master/Include/Hal/Library/BaseCryptLib.h).

+7) SpdmTransportLib

 7.1) [SpdmTransportMctpLib](https://github.com/jyao1/openspdm/blob/master/Include/Library/SpdmTransportMctpLib.h) (follows DSP0275 and DSP0276)